ArtskydJ/node-sox-stream/README.md

 why
 ===

-The other implementations I found were klunky to use; this has an extremely easy-to-use streaming interface.
+The other implementations I found felt klunky to use; this has an extremely easy-to-use streaming interface.

 examples
 ========